foxbow/mixplay/README.md

 * playlist support
 * Name/Artist guessing by path (shall be replaced by MP3 tag reading)

+### Room for improvement
+* MP3 Tag reading - now done by startign each song and setting the tag data

 ### Planned
-* Database support to avoid rescan on each and every start
-* MP3 Tag reading
 * native MP3 streaming (lose mpg123 - low priority)
 * interface revamp (dependant on actual hardware)